paul-beyer/caseworker_kata/README.md

 As a supervisor
     In order to assign workers to client visits
-        I need to know which case workers are available
+        I need to know which case workers fit the criteria to be assinged to a case

 ## __CaseWorker_